Maltby Street Market: Local area

-Creation of Maltby Street Market
+History

 Maltby Street Market developed from a group of Borough Market traders who had opened storage facilities in railway arches around Maltby Street, about a mile from the market.
 In 2009 Monmouth Coffee Company started to open their arch to sell coffee on Saturdays and other traders followed their example.
 In 2011 seven traders were evicted from Borough Market for trading at a competing venue.
 In turn the traders criticised poor facilities at the market and a move to selling takeaway food.
 Initially, nine traders moved the mile from Borough High Street to Maltby Street.
 The market has changed and developed since then and now includes up to 30 traders at any one time with a steady cycle of new traders coming and going as decided by the constituted Market authorities.
 Many of the original 'rogue traders' who first parted ways with Borough Market have subsequently moved yet further down the railway line to Spa Terminus and created a food production and distribution centre on that site.

 The market is made up of various street food vendors.
 It has been described by several publications.